jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

 ## 2) Access to the service

 Access to our HPC/GPU Kubernetes Cluster is available only for users with a ReCaS-Bari HPC/HTC account active.
 Users without such an account **MUST** register using [this link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/richiesta-credenziali-2) (check the box "**Account for access to ReCas-Bari compute services (HTC/HPC)**").
 Once your request has been submitted, it must be approved by the service manager.
-This process typically takes a couple of working days.
+This process usually takes a few working days.
 You will receive an automatic email notification as soon as your account is activated.

 Once activated, you can verify if the registration is successfully completed by accessing the **frontend.recas.ba.infn.it** server via ssh: